nallison/GTODocTest/docs/Launching_Landing.md

 # Launching & Landing Flights

-The Launnh and Land buttons only work for Duty login mode.
+The Launch and Land buttons only work for Duty login mode.
 See this tip [Why can't I Launch or Land a flight?](./Tips#why-cant-i-launch-or-land-a-flight)

 ## Launching